Statement of Purpose

-The initial idea for a resource center which would serve the renewal of local churches began in 1976.
+The initial idea for a resource center that would serve the renewal of local churches began in 1976.
 Founder Evan B. Howard’s interest in church renewal joined with a vision for foundational academic work in evangelical spirituality and the present Center was conceived in 1995.
 Spirituality Shoppe was incorporated in the summer of 1995.
-We are a fully tax exempt non-profit organization.
+We are a fully tax-exempt non-profit organization.

 Primary Center Activities

 In keeping with the purpose of the Center, we desire the atmosphere and life of Spirituality Shoppe itself to be a primary source of its study.
 We believe that our best fruit of service to the Church will come from the well-watered tree of semi-monastic living, ecumenical experience, and academic pursuit.
 For this reason, a balanced rhythm of life, interdenominational sharing, prayerful reflection, and careful research are critical elements of the Center.
 We hope that from this tree the following fruits may be offered to the Church: